-Students who did not receive a passing standard score can retake the content area tests two more times in the calendar year, for a total of three tests per year.
+Students who did not receive a passing standard score can retake the content area tests two more times before a waiting period is enforced.
+After their third attempt, they will need to wait 60 days before trying again.
 Most students will only need to retake the individual subject area tests that they did not pass.
 Final scores represent a combination of students' scores on the areas they passed during their first tests and passing scores from re-tests.

-Students who need to retake one or more GED content areas should contact the center from which they previously took the exam.
+Students who need to retake one or more GED content areas should contact the center from which they previously took the exam in order to schedule a retake.
 They may also consider pursuing GED study options, such as online practice tests and preparation courses.

 After completing the GED exam, test takers are automatically issued a score report, which provides information to help them interpret their raw scores, including an enhanced score report.
 Those who scored below passing can prepare to retake sections of the exam on which they were unsuccessful.